 There are circumstances when it is appropriate for staff in school to use reasonable force to safeguard children and young people.
-The term 'reasonable force' covers the broad range of actions used by staff that involves a degree of physical contact to control or restrain young people.
+The term By planning positive and proactive behaviour 'reasonable force' covers the broad range of actions used by staff that involves a degree of physical contact to control or restrain young people.
 This can range from guiding a young person to safety by the arm, to more extreme circumstances such as breaking up a fight or where a young person needs to be restrained to prevent violence or injury.